Scope and Evidence Control

 AL2 – Plausibility‑based assessment

 AL2 is the most common level for automotive suppliers.
-The audit provider reviews the self‑assessment, checks evidence, and interviews key staff, usually remotely.
-The focus is on whether controls exist and appear suitable.
-AL2 is used for confidential information where protection needs are high.
+The audit provider reviews the self-assessment, checks evidence, and interviews key staff, usually remotely.
+The team focuses on whether controls exist and appear suitable.
+Teams use AL2 for confidential information where protection needs are high.
+Furthermore, AL2 balances thoroughness and efficiency.

 AL3 – On‑site verification

-AL3 is used where information risk is very high, such as prototype vehicles or strictly confidential data.
-The auditor verifies controls in depth, including on‑site checks, observations, and detailed interviews.
-AL3 provides the highest level of assurance and covers all lower levels of assessment.
+Teams use AL3 where information risk is very high, such as for prototype vehicles or strictly confidential data.
+The auditor verifies controls in depth, including on-site checks, observations, and detailed interviews.
+AL3 offers the highest level of assurance and covers all lower levels of assessment.
+Ultimately, AL3 is the gold standard for critical situations.

 The assessment level applies to the highest protection need within the defined scope.
 This means that scoping decisions directly affect effort, cost, and audit approach.
 ParkinsonHowe supports organisations in aligning scope, assessment objectives, and evidence so that the selected level is justified, efficient, and accepted the first time.